 The second part consists of a hybrid one day Hackathon event which took place virtually and in person in the Bracken Court Hotel.
 The winning pitch ‘Think Tank’ focused on the community challenge which aims to build civic pride through a community podcast, town hall workshops and reporting improvements.

-The iPlace Programme is due to finish in June 2022 when all the Network Partners will come together to present their IAP’s for sustainable local economic development in their cities.
+The iPlace Programme was completed in July 2022 when all the Network Partners came together and presented their IAP’s for sustainable local economic development in their cities.

-The Balbriggan iPlace team continues to work with key stakeholders and partners to develop ideas and implement actions from the IAP to develop a unique economic niche for Balbriggan which leverages the existing talent base in the town.
+The Balbriggan iPlace team continues to work with key stakeholders and partners to implement the actions from the IAP to develop a unique economic niche for Balbriggan which leverages the existing talent base in the town.